JTR2023/ct-pedestrian-demand/google-cloud-setup.md

 ## 1. Create a Google Cloud Project

 1. Go to https://console.cloud.google.com/
+2. Sign in with your Google account (jtruss.info@gmail.com)
-2. Create a new project (or use an existing one)
+3. Create a new project (or use an existing one)
+4. Name it "ct-pedestrian-demand"
-3. Note your Project ID for later use
+5. Note your Project ID for later use

 ## 2. Set Up a Cloud Storage Bucket